Reitzn/fun-zone/README.md

 - Bootstraped from [create-react-app](https://create-react-app.dev/)
 - Using [react-router-dom](https://reactrouter.com/) v6 for navigation
-- Firebase Authentication for user prfiles
+- Firebase Authentication for user profiles
 - Firebase Hosting for web hosting
 - GitHub Actions for building and deploying